Last Year’s Winner: “USS Callister (Black Mirror)”

 This year looks to be no different.
 HBO could populate the field on its own: Even though it doesn’t have a release date, the “Deadwood” movie is expected to qualify (and you better believe people will be talking about this much-anticipated revival of an Emmy-winning series).
 “Brexit” proved to be a timely release, and Benedict Cumberbatch is a beloved figure at the Emmys.
 “Native Son” earned raves out of its Sundance premiere, and looks to follow in the footsteps of last year’s indie nominee, “The Tale.”
 There’s also Jeffrey Wright’s well-received prison drama, “O.G.,” and the critically acclaimed “Icebox.”
 Even Peter Dinklage’s less-hailed “My Dinner with Hervé” could find a way to squeak into the race.

 Joining Netflix’s roster is “Sense8: Together Until the End,” which is being billed as a movie to end the series.
 Meanwhile, Amazon has Anthony Hopkins in “King Lear,” which looks to do a bit better than the Oscar winner’s last adaptation for Starz, “The Dresser.”
-More contenders should become clear as we get closer to the eligibility deadline, but for now, the TV Movie category is off to a healthy — if contentious — start.
+Acorn is submitting “Agatha Raisin” as a TV Movie, too, and more contenders should become clear as we get closer to the eligibility deadline.
+But for now, the TV Movie category is off to a healthy — if contentious — start.

 - “Deadwood: The Movie”